wp-plugins/better-click-to-tweet/readme.txt

 == Frequently Asked Questions ==

 = How Does Click To Tweet Work? =
 Click To Tweet is a simple plugin that enables you to create beautiful Click To Tweet boxes in your blog posts.
-By either using simple code or a one-click in your editor, you can generate a custom tweet-able message for your blog readers.
+Once you've installed and activated the plugin, click on the settings link to put in your Twitter username, and save the settings.

+Then, wherever you want to insert a Click to Tweet quote, use a shortcode in the format `[bctt tweet="xxxxxxxxxxxx"] replacing the xxxxxxx with your tweetable quote.

+In the visual editor, you can click the blue birdy icon in the toolbar and a correctly formatted shortcode will be inserted in your text.
+For more info or clarifications, start a [support thread](https://wordpress.org/support/plugin/better-click-to-tweet "support forum").
+I'll actively answer.

 = What do I do if it's not working right? =
 I am active in [the support forums](https://wordpress.org/support/plugin/better-click-to-tweet "Better CTT Support"), and in patching the plugin.
 Start a thread there, and I will gladly help you out.
 Most of the time you can expect a few hours before a response.
-I'm in the Eastern US, and I like playing with my kids at night, so you might not hear back immediately.
+I'm in the eastern US, and I like playing with my kids at night, so you might not hear back immediately.
 Don't panic.

 == Screenshots ==

+1. This in the editor...
+1. Becomes this in your blog post!

 == Changelog ==